FutoRicky/linkedin-email-extractor/README.md

 ## Important Note
 Scraping data off of LinkedIn is against their [User Agreement](https://www.linkedin.com/legal/user-agreement).
 This is purely intended for educational purposes.

+If you would like to know the process on making this script, you can read about it [here](https://dev.to/futoricky/how-i-made-a-web-scraper-script-because-linkedin-27fc)

 ## Why?
 LinkedIn allows you to export all of your connections' info into a csv, except for their emails.
 Additionally their API stopped allowing the extraction of emails around 2013-2014.
 Why don't we have access to our connections emails through their data export if we both agreed to share that info/data?